maria-knigge/CSCI4502/README.md

 # CSCI4502
 Data Mining Spring 2018

+Friedrich Amouzou
+Maria Knigge
+Maria (Sol) Pazos
-Friedrich Amouzou, Maria Knigge, Maria (Sol) Pazos, Brandon Stone
+Brandon Stone

 ## Data
 Instances of crime in Chicago from 2001 to the present